ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab06.md

 GPIO.setup(Pin, GPIO.IN)
 ```

 Now, let's have a closer look at the starter code.
-This program polls pin 15 (the pin connected to the button) and prints the status of that pin (1 indicates True or high voltage, 0 indicates False or a low voltage).
+This program checks pin 15 (the pin connected to the button) and prints the status of that pin (1 indicates True or high voltage, 0 indicates False or a low voltage).
 It doesn't do much more than that at the moment.
 You will need to modify the code so that the button presses control the led.
 However, before you do this, try to understand the starter code first.
 What do you expect the output to be?

 Run the code.
 What do you get?
 Come up with a simple test to check the correctness of the program.